arpa2/steamworks/docs/pulleyscript/concepts.md

 A database to support this scheme should:

--   Manage data as sets of records with cartesian product and selection
+-   Manage data as sets of tuples with cartesian product and selection

 -   Participate in 2-phase commit transactions